UMAtaullin/codewars/README.md

 ## Structure

-Solutions are organized by programming languages ​​in separate folders:

-- JavaScript/
+In each level, there is a task condition in the folder with the task name (instructions.md ) and solutions in different programming languages:

 - 8 kyu/
   - Task name
     - instructions.md
-      - solve-1.js
+    - solve-1.js - a JavaScript task
-      - solve-2.js
-  - 7 kyu/
+    - solve-2.py - a Python task
     - ...
-- Python/
-  - 8 kyu/

 - 7 kyu/
 - ...

 ## Contribution